Minnesota Wild: Mikko Koivu years

-In the 2009 off-season, Marian Gaborik signed with the New York Rangers during the summer as a free agent.
+In the 2009 off-season, Marian Gáborík signed with the New York Rangers during the summer as a free agent.
 Team owner Craig Leipold hired former Pittsburgh Penguins assistant general manager Chuck Fletcher as general manager.
 Later that summer, Fletcher selected Todd Richards as head coach.
-Martin Havlat was signed via free agency after playing the previous three seasons for the Chicago Blackhawks in order to lessen the blow of Gaborik's departure.
+Martin Havlát was signed via free agency after playing the previous three seasons for the Chicago Blackhawks in order to lessen the blow of Gáborík's departure.
 During the first month of the 2009–10 season, the team announced their first-ever full-time captain, Mikko Koivu.
 In 2009, Leipold named Matt Majka as chief operating officer of the team.

 The Wild faced the Carolina Hurricanes at Hartwall Areena in Helsinki to open the 2010–11 season.

 The 2009–10 and the 2010–11 seasons ended in disappointment for the Wild as they missed the playoffs in both seasons.
 In the 2010 NHL entry draft, the Wild held the ninth overall pick and used it to select Finnish forward Mikael Granlund.
 The Wild opened the 2010–11 season with two games at the Hartwall Areena in Helsinki against the Carolina Hurricanes.
 Following the 2010–11 season, the team fired head coach Todd Richards due to the team failing to reach the playoffs in his two seasons as head coach with a 77–71–16 record.
 Mike Yeo, who coached the Wild's AHL affiliate Houston Aeros to a Western Conference title in 2011, was named the new head coach.

 During the 2011 NHL entry draft (which the team hosted), the Wild used their tenth overall pick to select Jonas Brodin.
 The club also created a stir when they traded star defenseman Brent Burns and a second-round pick in 2012 to the San Jose Sharks in exchange for Devin Setoguchi, Charlie Coyle and the 28th overall pick in the 2011 draft, which they used to select Zack Phillips.
-Later in the off-season, the Wild traded Martin Havlat for Dany Heatley in another blockbuster trade with the Sharks.
+Later in the off-season, the Wild traded Martin Havlát for Dany Heatley in another blockbuster trade with the Sharks.
 In November, the team set a franchise record for most wins in one month with 11.
 Despite a hot start to the season that saw them sitting atop the NHL standings in early December, multiple injuries to key players for extended periods effectively eliminated the team from playoff contention for the fourth consecutive year.